syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Create-Pie-Chart-in-Excel.md

 ---
-title: Create Pie Chart in Excel
+title: Create Pie Chart in Excel | Syncfusion
 description: This page shows how to create pie chart in Excel and to position the chart in a worksheet.
 platform: file-formats
 control: XlsIO